samkos/decimate/docs/options.rst

 Workflow management:

 --kill                 kill all jobs in the workflow either RUNNING, PENDING or WAITING --resume               resume  the already launched step and workflow in this directory --restart              restart the already launched step or workflow in this directory

-       -ch, --check                  check the step at its end (job DONE printed) -chf, --check-file=SCRIPT_FILE python or shell to check if results are ok -xj, --max-jobs=MAX_JOBS      maximum number of jobs to keep active in the queue  (450 per default)
+-ch, --check                  check the step at its end (job DONE printed)

+-chf, --check-file=SCRIPT_FILE python or shell to check if results are ok
-       -xr, --max-retry=MAX_RETRY   number of time a step can fail and be restarted automatically before failing the
-                               whole workflow  (3 per default)

-        -xj, --max-jobs=MAX_JOBS      maximum number of jobs to keep active in the queue  (450 per default)
+-xj, --max-jobs=MAX_JOBS      maximum number of jobs to keep active in the
+                              queue  (450 per default)

-        -xr, --max-retry=MAX_RETRY    number of time a step can fail and be restarted automatically before failing the
+-xr, --max-retry=MAX_RETRY   number of time a step can fail and be
+                             restarted automatically before failing the
                              whole workflow  (3 per default)

 Execution in a pool:

 -xy, --yalla               Use Yalla Pool
 -xyp, --yalla-parallel-runs=YALLA_PARALLEL_RUNS  number  of parallel runs in a pool

 Burst Buffer: